The J. Geils Band: 1980s commercial peak and breakup

-The group hit their commercial peak and achieved mainstream success in the early 1980s, first with the humorous Love Stinks which was released in January 1980 and yielded two Top 40 singles, the song "Come Back" which peaked at No. 32 on the Billboard chart, as well as the title track "Love Stinks" which went to No. 38.
-"Love Stinks" remained a staple in FM radio in the '80s and was showcased in the 1998 hit film The Wedding Singer when Adam Sandler performs it in the film, and it also appeared on the film's soundtrack The Wedding Singer Volume 2, also released in 1998.
+The group hit their commercial peak and achieved mainstream success in the early 1980s, first with the humorous Love Stinks which was released in January 1980 and yielded two Top 40 singles, the song "Come Back", which peaked at No. 32 on the Billboard chart, and the title track "Love Stinks", which went to No. 38.
+"Love Stinks" remained a staple in FM radio in the 1980s and was showcased in the 1998 hit film The Wedding Singer, in which Robbie Hart, depressed after being jilted at the altar by his fiance, sings it in an obnoxiously loud growl and exhorts guests at a wedding reception to join in.
+It also appeared on the film's soundtrack The Wedding Singer Volume 2, also released in 1998.
 The band spent the better part of 1980 touring the US, Europe as well as touring Japan for the first time.
 The band followed up the success of Love Stinks with their hit album Freeze Frame, which reached No. 1 in early 1982 for four weeks.
-The first single "Centerfold" which hit No. 1 for six weeks on the Billboard Hot 100 "Centerfold" also became their only major hit single in the United Kingdom, where it reached No. 3 in February 1982.
+The first single "Centerfold" which hit No. 1 for six weeks on the Billboard Hot 100 "Centerfold" also became their first major hit single in the United Kingdom, where it reached No. 3 in February 1982.
 The title-cut "Freeze Frame" peaked at No. 4 in April 1982.
-The flip side of "Freeze Frame", "Flamethrower" received airplay on Urban contemporary radio notably, in Metro Detroit, and reached number 25 on the Billboard soul chart and peaked at 12 on U.S. Billboard Hot Dance Club Play.
+The flip side of "Freeze Frame", "Flamethrower" received airplay on Urban contemporary radio, notably in Metro Detroit, reached number 25 on the Billboard soul chart, and peaked at 12 on U.S. Billboard Hot Dance Club Play.
 The song also received airplay on rock and Top 40 stations.
 The third and final single released from the album "Angel in Blue" peaked at No. 40 on the Billboard Hot 100.
-The band's videos for "Centerfold" and "Freeze Frame" were in heavy rotation on MTV which also contributed to the album's success.
-During 1982 the band was frequently selling out arenas around the US, including a month-long tour with U2 as their support act in March 1982., The band also undertook a two-month tour of Europe playing with The Rolling Stones from June and July of that year as well.
-The band followed up on the international success of Freeze Frame with the release of another live album, Showtime!, which contained their #24 live hit cover of "I Do", originally a 1965 hit by the Marvelows, which the band remade for their 1977 Monkey Island album.
+The band's videos for "Centerfold" and "Freeze Frame" were in heavy rotation on MTV, which also contributed to the album's success.
+During 1982, the band was frequently selling out arenas around the US, including a month-long tour with U2 as their support act in March of that year.
+The band also undertook a two-month tour of Europe playing with the Rolling Stones from June and July of that year as well.
+The band followed up on the international success of Freeze Frame with the release of another live album, Showtime!, which contained their No. 24 live hit cover of "I Do", originally a 1965 hit by The Marvelows, which the J. Geils Band had previously covered on Monkey Island.